melindahiggins2000/A_Series_of_R_Workshops/workshop1/part1.md

 > sinz <- sin(z)
 ```

 So, we've created about 4 variables so far.
 Where are they?
 To look at what variables and data we've created so far we have to LIST them.
 To do this, we use the `ls()` function in R. NOTE: Your list may look slightly different depending on your default directory and anything else you might have created along the way.
 You can ignore the `bib` object listed below.
-This is generated as part of this GITBOOK.
+This was generated as part of this GITBOOK.

 ```r